oisdk/team-software-project/frontend/README.md

    re-initialise it again, all you have to do is "get" the event source, as per the step above.

-3. Now attach an event listener to the event source you just made:
+3. Now attach an event listener to the event source:

    e.g.